murtaza-u/lab/k8s/README.md

 * `Local` preserves client's IP by eliminating an unneeded network hop, which in turn prevents SNAT.
 However, this comes at a cost of possible imbalanced traffic distribution.
-Also the load balancer’s health checking capabilities needs to be configured to only send traffic to nodes where the corresponding `NodePort` is responsive.
+Also, the load balancer’s health checking capabilities needs to be configured to only send traffic to nodes where the corresponding `NodePort` is responsive.